paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 ## 🔍 Big Design, Small Design

-A practical interaction design (IxD) framework for locating *where* an interaction design problem lives, and whose job it is to fix it.
+A practical interaction design (IxD) framework for locating where an interaction design problem lives, and what level of design would address it.

 [Docsify-This](https://docsify-this.net?hide-banner=true ':target=_blank') ↗ is the example here, but the questions this framework asks apply to any tool, platform, or learning environment.